 Credits: 15, completed with minimum grades of C

-The minor provides a solid foundation for careers in teaching, research and other professional work for which knowledge of Africa is essential.
+Provides a solid foundation for careers in teaching, research and other professional work for which knowledge of Africa is essential.
 The faculty is composed of more than 100 members campus-wide who teach courses with African content.
 Students can choose to complete a general concentration or select one of the following tracks:

-Please consult the undergraduate coordinator, 427 Grinter Hall, 352.392.2183, for additional information.
+Please consult the undergraduate coordinator, 427 Grinter Hall, 352.392-2183, for additional information.